 Health and Energy concentrations for the gamma emitting radionuclides Co-60, Cs-134, Cs-137, Eu-152, Eu-154, and Eu-155 are all in good agreement, and most concentrations are below detection limits.
-Both Health and Energy commonly detect Co-60 and Cs-137 from groundwater wells within Hanford's 200 Area, and this remains true for 2019.
+Both Health and Energy commonly detect Co-60 and Cs-137 from groundwater wells within Hanford's 200 Area, and this remains true for 2020.
 As an example, Figure 3.2.4 shows the historical Co-60 concentrations in groundwater well 299-E28-24 from Hanford's 200 East Area.
 Concentrations of Cs-137 in 200 Area wells can reach several hundred picocuries per liter.

-Health and Energy gross alpha concentrations in water samples are in good agreement.
-Because of the large range in concentration values, gross alpha results for concentrations less than 70 pCi/L (20 of the 22 samples) are shown in Figure 3.2.5.
-Not shown in the figure, higher concentrations up to 36,000 pCi/L were measured at 200 East Area well 299-E33-344, which historically has high concentrations of gross alpha.
-The split results are in good agreement.
+Health and Energy gross alpha concentrations in water samples are in fair agreement, as the Health and Energy error bars do not overlap for several of the samples.
+Because of the large range in concentration values, gross alpha results for concentrations less than 100 pCi/L (19 of the 21 samples) are shown in Figure 3.2.5.
+Not shown in the figure, higher concentrations up to 42,100 pCi/L were measured at 200 East Area well 299-E33-344, which historically has high concentrations of gross alpha, and the split results for these data are in good agreement.
 Historically, split gross alpha concentrations in water samples range from good to fair agreement.

-Health and Energy gross beta concentrations in water samples are in fair agreement.
-Because of the large range in concentration values, gross beta concentrations less than 100 pCi/L are shown in Figures 3.2.6 (13 of the 22 samples), where the agreement is good.
-The agreement for samples with concentrations above a few thousand pCi/L is poor, however.
+Health and Energy gross beta concentrations in water samples are in fair agreement, as the Health and Energy error bars do not overlap for several of the samples.
+Because of the large range in concentration values, gross beta results for concentrations less than 100 pCi/L are shown in Figure 3.2.6 (11 of the 21 samples), where most of the results are in good agreement.
+The agreement for samples with concentrations above a few thousand pCi/L is fair, however.
 For these higher concentrations, Health often reports higher concentrations than Energy, and this trend is consistent with historical split gross beta results.
 As an example, historical gross beta concentrations are shown in Figure 3.2.7 for groundwater well 299-E33-344 in the 200 East Area, where Health reports significantly higher concentrations than Energy.